A kockásfülű nyúl

 A kockásfülű nyúl ("The rabbit with checkered ears") is a 26-episode Hungarian animated children's series produced from 26 August 1977 on in the studios of PannóniaFilm.
 Created by the acclaimed children's literature writer and graphic artist Veronika Marék and animator Zsolt Richly, its protagonist, the rabbit with checkered ears quickly became one of the most prolific mascots of Hungarian animation.

 Format

 At its debut the series ran every Saturday in the children's programming section of the then only Hungarian television channel, Magyar Televízió.
-The few-minute long episodes consisted of simple stories in which the rabbit with checkered ears helped one or more of the series' other main characters, four children called Kriszta (dark-haired 9-year old girl), Menyus (red-haired 8-year old boy), Kistöfi (blond 1-year old boy) and Mozdony (big bully) in various situations.
+The few-minute long episodes consisted of simple stories in which the main character, a stuffed rabbit with checkered ears, helps one or more of the series' other main characters, four children called Kriszta (dark-haired 9-year old girl), Menyus (red-haired 8-year old boy), Kistöfi (blond 4-year old boy) and Mozdony (big bully) in various situations.